LEADING OFF: Angels star Trout set to draw a crowd in Philly

 Vladimir Guerrero Jr. and the Blue Jays have won eight in a row going into this weekend’s series against Minnesota.

-Left-hander Yusei Kikuchi (2-1, 3.48 ERA) is set to start the opener for Toronto.
-Righty Chi Chi Gonzalez is expected to make his season debut for the Twins.
+Yusei Kikuchi (2-1, 3.48 ERA) is set to start the opener for Toronto.
+Chi Chi Gonzalez is expected to make his season debut for the Twins.

 The Blue Jays will see if outfielder George Springer can return to the lineup.
 He’s missed two games because of a non-COVID-19 illness.
 Toronto, however, put lefty Hyun Jin Ryu on the 15-day injured list because of a sore forearm.